-Most businesses that fail do so purely and simply because they run out of cash and are unable to pay their bills as they fall due.
-Unfortunately, this doesn’t just happen to those that are “bad businesses.”
-Take for example the high profile bankruptcy of Lehman Brothers in 2008, which was the biggest bankruptcy filing ever in the USA.
-This was one of the oldest and most successful investment banks in the world, and it failed not because it ran out of clients or sales, but because it had insufficient assets to cover its liabilities – i.e. not enough cash to settle its debts.
+Take for example the high profile bankruptcy of Lehman Brothers in 2008 – the biggest bankruptcy filing ever in the USA.
+This was one of the oldest and most successful investment banks in the world.
+It failed not because it ran out of clients or sales, but because it had insufficient assets to cover its liabilities – i.e. not enough cash to settle its debts.
 Ignoring this basic business principle brought down an organisation with $600 billion in assets.

-So as you can see, not matter how big your business is, your cash flow is vital.
+So no matter how big or successful your business is, your cash flow is vital.
 You have probably heard the saying, “Turnover is vanity, profit is reality but cash is sanity.”
 This is the reason why the first thing I look at with my clients is how to improve their cash flow.
 Without the cash to pay your staff, buy stock and pay the rent on your premises, your business cannot function, no matter how fast sales are growing and how successful it may appear to be.
 Money is the lifeblood of a business; it needs to flow.
-If it stops flowing, then the business will suffer and may die.
+If it stops flowing, then the business will suffer, and may even die.

 The business word for cash flow is Liquidity and it is defined as: the ability to quickly turn assets into cash and pay liabilities when they become due.
 To improve liquidity, you have to speed up the conversion of stock into sales, and debtors into cash, while keeping creditors to a minimum.

-- They are slow at converting their stock into sales,
+- They are slow to convert stock into sales;

-- They are running up ever more debt to keep the business afloat.
+- Running up more debt to keep the business afloat.

 Some key indicators are: